-Make sure your filtering provider is: a member of Internet Watch Foundation (IWF) signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) blocking access to illegal content including child sexual abuse material (CSAM) If the filtering provision is procured with a broadband service, make sure it meets the needs of your school or college.
-Your filtering system should be operational, up to date and applied to all: users, including guest accounts school owned devices devices using the school broadband connection Your filtering system should: filter all internet feeds, including any backup connections be age and ability appropriate for the users, and be suitable for educational settings handle multilingual web content, images, common misspellings and abbreviations identify technologies and techniques that allow users to get around the filtering such as VPNs and proxy services and block them provide alerts when any web content has been blocked Mobile and app content is often presented in a different way to web browser content.
-If your users access content in this way, you should get confirmation from your provider as to whether they can provide filtering on mobile or app technologies.
-A technical monitoring system should be applied to devices using mobile or app content to reduce the risk of harm.
+Make sure e your filtering provider is: • a member of Internet Watch Foundation (IWF) • signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) • blocking access to illegal content including child sexual abuse material (CSAM) ring provision is procured with a broadband ake sure it meets the needs of your school or Your filter and applie ing system should be operational, up to date ed to all: • users, including guest accounts • school owned devices • devices using the school broadband connection Your filter ing system should: • filter all internet feeds, including any backup connections • be age and ability appropriate for the users, and be suitable for educational settings • handle multilingual web content, images, common misspellings and abbreviations • identify technologies and techniques that allow users to get around the filtering such as VPNs and proxy services and block them • provide alerts when any web content has been blocked way to we content in your provi mobile or system sh Id app content is often presented in a different eb browser content.
+If your users access this way, you should get confirmation from ider as to whether they can provide filtering on app technologies.
+A technical monitoring ould be applied to devices using mobile or app o reduce the risk of harm.

-г г It is important to be able to identify individuals who might be trying to access unsuitable or illegal material so they can be supported by appropriate staff, such as the senior leadership team or the designated safeguarding lead.
-Your filtering systems should allow you to identify: device name or ID, IP address, and where possible, the individual the time and date of attempted access the search term or content being blocked Schools and colleges will need to conduct their own data protection impact assessment (DPIA) and review the privacy notices of third party providers.
-Your senior leadership team may decide to enforce Safe Search, or a child friendly search engine or tools, to provide an additional level of protection for your users on top of the filtering service.
-All staff need to be aware of reporting mechanisms for safeguarding and technical concerns.
-They should report if: they witness or suspect unsuitable material has been accessed they can access unsuitable material they are teaching topics which could create unusual activity on the filtering logs there is failure in the software or abuse of the system there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks they notice abbreviations or misspellings that allow access to restricted material Check that you meet broadband internet standardscyber security standards
+It is important to be able to identify individuals might be trying to access unsuitable or illegal m they can be supported by appropriate staff, suc senior leadership team or the designated safegu lead. aterial so h as the Your filtering systems should allow you to ident ify: device name or ID, IP address, and w possible, the individual vhere the time and date of attempted acce ess the search term or content being block ocked Schools and colleges will need to conduct their operation impact assessment (DPIA) and revie privacy notices of third party providers.
+Your senior leadership team may decide to enfor Search, or a child friendly search engine or tool provide an additional level of protection for you on top of the filtering service. s, to All staff need to be aware of reporting mechani safeguarding and technical concerns.
+They shou if: they witness or suspect unsuitable n has been accessed naterial they can access unsuitable material they are teaching topics which could unusual activity on the filtering logs l create there is failure in the software or ab the system use of there are perceived unreasonable restrictions that affect teaching and or administrative tasks learning they notice abbreviations or misspel that allow access to restricted mater - Check that you meet broadband internet standards cyber security standards